princeton-vl/infinigen/README.md

 Verify that `echo $DISPLAY` returns `:0` in WSL.
 If not, WSLg was not properly set up.
 If you had previous installations of WSL/Ubuntu, try uninstalling and doing a fresh install of both.
 You may proceed without WSLg, but the OpenGL ground truth will not work.
 Scene and asset generation will still run normally. **Currently, the OpenGL ground truth does not work on WSL, so this check can be disregarded**

-To use GPU acceleration on terrian generation, follow the instructions [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2) to install CUDA on WSL2.
-This step can be skipped if not using CUDA acceleration on terrain.
+To use GPU acceleration on terrain generation, follow the instructions [here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#cuda-support-for-wsl-2) to install CUDA on WSL2.
+This step can be skipped if not using GPU acceleration.

 Install Anaconda in WSL
 ```